StefanHeng/ECG-Representation-Learning/README.md

 as instructed.

-A `datasets` folder should be kept at the same level as this repository, with dataset folder names specified as in [`config.json`](https://github.com/StefanHeng/ECG-Representation-Learning/blob/master/util/config.json).
+A folder named as `DIR_DSET` should be kept at the same level as this repository, with dataset folder names specified as in [`config.json`](https://github.com/StefanHeng/ECG-Representation-Learning/blob/master/util/config.json).